 Stuck on starting your literature review or database search?
-Learn how to transform your research topic into a focused research question and to start crafting an effective search strategy.
+Learn how to transform your research topic into an effective search strategy.

 This workshop will cover: